EricMFink/CivPro/_casebook/chap4.md

 _Merrell Dow Pharmaceuticals Inc. v.
 Thompson_, 478 U. S. 804 (1986), on which Grable rests its position, is not to the contrary. _Merrell Dow_ considered a state tort claim resting in part on the allegation that the defendant drug company had violated a federal misbranding prohibition, and was thus presumptively negligent under Ohio law.
 The Court assumed that federal law would have to be applied to resolve the claim, but after closely examining the strength of the federal interest at stake and the implications of opening the federal forum, held federal jurisdiction unavailable.
 Congress had not provided a private federal cause of action for violation of the federal branding requirement, and the Court found "it would flout, or at least undermine, congressional intent to conclude that federal courts might nevertheless exercise federal-question jurisdiction and provide remedies for violations of that federal statute solely because the violation is said to be a 'proximate cause' under state law."

 Because federal law provides for no quiet title action that could be brought against Darue, Grable argues that there can be no federal jurisdiction here, stressing some broad language in _Merrell Dow_ that on its face supports Grable's position.
-But an opinion is to be read as a whole, and _Merrell Dow_ cannot be read whole as overturning decades of precedent, as it would have done by effectively adopting the Holmes dissent in _Smith, and converting a federal cause of action from a sufficient condition for federal-question jurisdiction into a necessary one.
+But an opinion is to be read as a whole, and _Merrell Dow_ cannot be read whole as overturning decades of precedent, as it would have done by effectively adopting the Holmes dissent in _Smith_, and converting a federal cause of action from a sufficient condition for federal-question jurisdiction into a necessary one.

 Accordingly, _Merrell Dow_ should be read in its entirety as treating the absence of a federal private right of action as evidence relevant to, but not dispositive of, the "sensitive judgments about congressional intent" that § 1331 requires.
 The absence of any federal cause of action affected _Merrell Dow's_ result two ways.
 The Court saw the fact as worth some consideration in the assessment of substantiality.
 But its primary importance emerged when the Court treated the combination of no federal cause of action and no preemption of state remedies for misbranding as an important clue to Congress's conception of the scope of jurisdiction to be exercised under § 1331.
 The Court saw the missing cause of action not as a missing federal door key, always required, but as a missing welcome mat, required in the circumstances, when exercising federal jurisdiction over a state misbranding action would have attracted a horde of original filings and removal cases raising other state claims with embedded federal issues.
 For if the federal labeling standard without a federal cause of action could get a state claim into federal court, so could any other federal standard without a federal cause of action.
 And that would have meant a tremendous number of cases.